RETENTION AND EVACUATION OF WASTES

 The heavier, denser wastes like urine and feces tend to have the opposite problem: they can get too stuck or congested, and not be eliminated in a prompt, efficient manner.
 Their undue retention can be just as problematic as their excessive or premature evacuation, if not more so, and can clog the organism and impede its functioning.

 And so, the right balance between waste retention and waste evacuation is essential for good hygiene and optimum health.
 The excessive or premature evacuation of wastes drains the organism of valuable fluids and nutrients that should have been reabsorbed.
-Excessive waste retention clogs or poisons the organism with toxins in a state called autointoxication
+Excessive waste retention clogs or poisons the organism with toxins in a state called autointoxication.

 Both extremes of excessive retention or excessive evacuation of wastes can pose serious threats to life and health.
 But on the whole, excessive waste retention is much more common and pervasive.
 Therefore, hygienic waste management is mainly focused on encouraging the prompt, efficient elimination of wastes on a daily basis, and the therapeutic evacuation of wastes to remedy chronic or excessive retention.